Columbia Fireflies Game Notes vs Charleston

 ---

-CLUTCH EIGHTH LIFTS FIREFLIES OVER RIVERDOGS IN OPENER: Columbia's bats jumped out of the gates in the eighth and eked the Fireflies over the RiverDogs 4-3 in Tuesday evening's home opener.
-Diego Hernandez started off the frame with a base-knock and was driven in by a Darryl Collins triple passed the center fielder Nick Schnell to tie the game.
-Two batters later, Brady McConnell came through with another eighth inning RBI to score Collins with a base knock and put the Fireflies (4-3) up 4-3.
-That inning was set up with a two-run fifth from the bottom of the order.
-Tucker Bradley got the fire going with a one-out base knock prior to a Rubendy Jaquez walk to set the table for Maikel Garcia, who looped a two-run double to right center to tie the game a two a piece.

-FOR THE FIRST TIME IN FOREVER: After 621 days, the Fireflies hosted a baseball game at Segra Park.
-Their last game was August 29, 2019 against the Hickory Crawdads.
-It had been even longer since the Fireflies brought home a victory at Segra Park.
-Their last win in Columbia was 634 days ago, August 16 against the Rome Braves, a game that they won 6-2.
-The 3,135 fans in attendance for the home opener were able to witness the Fireflies second come-from-behind victory of the 2021 season.
+BULLISH ON OUR PEN: The Fireflies pitching staff has a 4.52 ERA as a whole, which is good for the eigth lowest in the Low-A East League.
+The bullpen has been shouldering the load and executing perfectly though.
+Columbia's relievers have worked 43 of the 65.2 innings the pitching staff has put together in 2021.
+They've rocked a 2.51 ERA, which would be the second-best team mark in the league.
+Lynchburg paces the Low-A East with a 2.00 ERA.
+The Fireflies pen has also notched 64 strikeouts in 43 innings.

+NO NEGRETS HERE: After starting the season 0-17 with 10 strikeouts, outfielder Juan Carlos Negret broke out in a big way Wednesday night.
+The outfielder smacked two three-run homers, one in the third frame, the other in the eighth.
+The two homers were the first for a Fireflies hitter since Matt Winaker and Jose Brizuela both had a pair of blasts August 5, 2018 at Asheville.
+The slugger's six RBI on the evening also matched a club single-game record, which was set by catcher Scott Manea July 2, 2018.

 WE'VE GOT A MEANS HEART: After starting off the season 0-7 with five strikeouts, third baseman Jake Means has been on a tear.
-He has gone 5-12 with three walks during that stretch and has managed to score an incredible seven runs in only three games.
-Although the sample size is small, he has pushed his on-base percentage to .364 and hit his first-career homer in that time.
-Means and Brady McConnell hit fifth and sixth in the order Sunday, and the two of them combined to go 4-8, score five runs and drove in three for the Columbia.
+He has gone 7-14 with six walks during that stretch and has managed to score an incredible eight runs in only four games.
+After the off day, Means received an extra night off to open the homestand, but last night he did not miss a beat in the six spot.
+He finished the contest 1-2, with a run scored, but the third baseman found himself on the basepaths four times after drawing three walks.
+The stretch has pushed his season on-base percentage to .444, which is .034 higher than the mark he had in Burlington in 2019 through 60 games.

-ONE BIG HAPPY FAMILIA: Despite not being put in the lineup until May sixth and only playing in half of the Fireflies games this year, catcher Felix Familia has made a big offensive impact so far.
-The righty is 6-12 with four RBI and a pair of walks this year, and he has driven in four RBI already.
-He leads the team in average (.500), RBI (four), OPS (1.155) and has managed to score a run in each game he has played in.

 • Discuss this story on the Low-A East League message board...